plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 * Make sure to clear the WordPress cache in order for the changes to take effect

-### Conflict with SiteGround Optimizer
+### Troubleshoot conflicts with SiteGround Optimizer

 SiteGround Optimizer is another popular performance optimization plugin.
-If you have issues with your Plausible installation when using the SiteGround Optimizer, you need to take these steps:
+If you have issues with your Plausible installation when using the SiteGround Optimizer, you can try one of the following steps:

 * Use our official WordPress plugin instead of manually installing our snippet into your site

+* Turn off the "combine Javascript" setting in SiteGround Optimizer

-* If even our official plugin doesn't work, you can install the [Code Snippets Plugin](https://wordpress.org/plugins/code-snippets/).
+* You can install the [Code Snippets Plugin](https://wordpress.org/plugins/code-snippets/).
 Then add the following code:

 ```
     add_filter( 'sgo_javascript_combine_excluded_external_paths', 'js_combine_exclude_external_script' );